Maxwell's: Bands

-The first band to play at Maxwell's was "a", which included the three original members of the Bongos (Barone, Norris and Giannini; the latter was Maxwell's cook and devised their first menu), fronted by Glenn Morrow (later of the Individuals and founder of Bar/None Records).
-The Bongos rehearsed in the club by day, were the first from the new crop of bands to be signed to a major label (RCA Records) after a series of British singles and tours, and were seen at the time as ambassadors of the new Hoboken pop scene.
-The Cyclones, the Individuals, Urban Allies, WKGB, Gut Bank, the Fleshtones, the Raybeats and the dB's were also mainstays in the beginning, with the Feelies playing frequently towards the later half of the 1980s.
+Early bands to play Maxwell's include Hoboken natives the Bongos, who played under an alias, the Cucumbers, the Wygal sisters (later forming Splendora) and also the Feelies who played frequently from 1985.

 In 1980, the Athens, Georgia band Pylon played there three times.
 In the mid-1980s, fellow Athens band R.E.M. played there on a frequent basis.

 The club was important to emerging 1980s and 1990s trends as diverse as punk, grunge and indie rock.
 Notable bands that played the venue during those years include:

 The club continued its tradition of booking new bands into the 2000s and 2010s, including the Othermen, the Dirtbombs, Lemuria, Crooked Fingers, the Wrens, My Chemical Romance, Screaming Females, Titus Andronicus, and Máxima Alerta.

 Live albums

 Several bands recorded live albums at the venue, including Guided by Voices (For All Good Kids), the Reigning Sound (Live at Maxwells), the Meat Puppets (Live at Maxwell's 2.08.01), My Chemical Romance (The Black Parade Is Dead!), the Wedding Present (Live Tape No. 7 - Hoboken, 10th June 1990), Imperial Teen (Live at Maxwell's) and the Replacements (For Sale: Live at Maxwell's 1986).